SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

 The case of Syria is paradigmatic.
 Three years of conflict have turned Syria into one of the most dangerous places to be a child, according to UNICEF.
 Out of a population of 21.9 million, more than 9 million are under 18.
-It is estimated that 5.5 million children are affected by the conflict, a number that is almost double from the year before.
-More than 4.29 million children inside Syria are poor, displaced or caught in the line of fire.
+It is estimated that 5.5 million children are affected by the conflict, a number that is almost double the year before.
+More than 4.29 million children inside Syria are poor, displaced, or caught in the line of fire.

 Many times, militants bomb health care facilities, wait for first responders and emergency crews to come in and then strike again, thus maximizing the impact of their attacks.
 On April 27, 2016, the Al Quds field hospital in Aleppo was hit by an airstrike.
-It killed 30 people, including 2 health workers, and injured 60 people, completely destroying the facility.
+It killed 30 people, including two health workers, and injured 60 people, completely destroying the facility.

-Dr. Abdo El Ezz, an Aleppo physician says, "The war in Syria has violated and destroyed anything called "agreements" or "an agreement" or "human rights" or anything humanitarian...Hospitals are looking for coffins because people are pouring in, some are completely burned and soon die.
+Dr. Abdo El Ezz, an Aleppo physician, says, "The war in Syria has violated and destroyed anything called "agreements" or "an agreement" or "human rights" or anything humanitarian...Hospitals are looking for coffins because people are pouring in; some are completely burned and soon die.
 We need to bury them...Some people wish to die so they can finally rest and not live in constant terror and see constant destruction."

 An estimated 37,000 children have been born as refugees and over 83,000 Syrian pregnant women are living as refugees in Lebanon and Jordan, placing a heavy burden on those countries health and social systems.
 For example, Lebanon is planning for 600,000 schoolchildren this year -twice the number currently enrolled.

 Syrian children refugees are at very high risk for mental illness and have poor access to education.
-In the Za'atari refugee camp in Jordan, for example, one third of all children displayed aggressive and self-harm behaviors.
+In the Za'atari refugee camp in Jordan, for example, one-third of all children displayed aggressive and self-harm behaviors.
 According to Europol, Europe's policy agency, more than 10,000 thousand unaccompanied refugee and migrant children have disappeared, raising fears they are being exploited and used for sex.

 The Post Traumatic Stress Disorder (PTSD) rate among Syrian refugee children is comparable to that observed among other children who experienced war.
 A study by the Migration Policy Institute shows that refugee children who are not formally educated are more likely to feel marginalized and hopeless, making them probable targets for radicalization.

 What is experienced by Syrian children is also experienced by refugee children coming from other countries such as Afghanistan and Iraq.
-Few people have expressed as poignantly as James Fenton the tragic fate of these children.
+Few people have expressed as poignantly as James Fenton, the tragic fate of these children.
 In his poem "Children in Exile" Fenton writes,

 'What I am is not important, whether I live or die -